 - 1. Update the WPF user control (DLL) in the zenon Editor. - 2.
 Proceed as described in the creation of a simple WPF user controls with code behind function (on page 24) chapter. - 3.
 Create a numeric variable in zenon.
-Link this variable to a dynamic text element.
+Link the variable to a dynamic text element.
 You place the dynamic text element in the screen next to the WPF element with your user control. - 4.
-Open the screen that contains the WPF element and select, for the WPF element, under WPF links: Configuration
+Open the screen that contains the WPF element. - 5.
+Go to Configuration in the properties of the WPF element in the WPF links property group.

-5. Expand the node in the tree at the top left and select AdditionControl
+Expand the node in the tree view at the top left

+and select AdditionControl

-6. Select the line with ValueA (this is the name of the property that was created in the code beforehand) and select, for Type of link: Variable
+7. Select the line with ValueA(this is the name of the property that was created in the code beforehand) and select, for Type of link: Variable.

-Hint: Give Properties a prefix so that this can be found more easily, for example: \ValueA
+Hint: Give Properties a prefix so that this can be found more easily, for example: ValueA

-7. In the column under Linkage, print out the variable that was created in zenon beforehand
+8. In the column under Linkage, print out the variable that was created in zenon beforehand

-- 8. Confirm the dialog with OK and build the Runtime files - 9.
-Start Runtime in order to test the WPF user control
+9. Confirm the dialog with OK and build the Runtime files

+10. Start Runtime in order to test the WPF user control

-- 10. If the value is changed in user control, the value automatically changes in zenon and vice versa. - 11.
+- 11. If the value is changed in user control, the value automatically changes in zenon and vice versa. - 12.
 You can of course debug the control as described in the Debugging the WPF user control in Runtime (on page 29) chapter, and create further dependency properties.

-The UserControl\Loaded event can be used in order to (automatically) access the values of the dependency property during initialization (when calling up the user control) for example.
+The UserControl Loaded event can be used in order to (automatically) access the values of the dependency property during initialization (when calling up the user control) for example.